chungkitchan/assistant-simple/README.md

 1. Create on the ![Deploy button](readme_images/deploy-button.png) to deploy the Application to IBM Cloud, it will take a while...
 Please do not close the browser.

-1. Once the application is successufully deployed continue the next section to configure the application.
+1. Once the application is successufully or failed deployed to IBM Cloud  continue the next section to configure the application.

 ### Configuring the application